richb-hanover/CeroWrtScripts/README.md

 The techniques that the CeroWrt team have proved out are being widely adopted across the Internet to make everyone's network performance better.

-This is a set of scripts that we use to measure (and improve) latency in home routers (and everywhere else!)
+This is a set of scripts (sometimes also called "Ceroscripts") that we use to measure (and improve) latency in home routers (and everywhere else!)
 [http://bufferbloat.net/projects/cerowrt](http://bufferbloat.net/projects/cerowrt)
 These scripts include: